IreneMarin/learning-resources/udacity-frontend-nanodegree/project-3-basic.md

 Forum thread with instructions to start</a>, from Xinyang

 <a href="http://www.lostdecadegames.com/how-to-make-a-simple-html5-canvas-game/" target="_blank">
 How to make a simple HTML5 canvas game</a>, from Lost Decade Games.
-This one will helps create an easy game to understand better the process of what a canvas game needs to do.
+This one helps create an easy game to better understand the process of what a canvas game needs to do.

 <a href="http://jlongster.com/Making-Sprite-based-Games-with-Canvas" target="_blank">
 Making sprite-based games with canvas</a>.
 This one goes a little bit further that the previous one, more challenging to understand.